bsassoli/hugo-bsassoli/content/posts/haskell-book-part1.md

 ---
-title: "Haskell Book: Part 1"
+title: "Haskell Book: Chapters 1 & 2"
 date: 2023-06-30T12:13:35+02:00
 draft: false
-featuredImage: ""
 description: "Notes on chapters 1 and 2 of the Haskell book"
 featuredImage: "/images/haskell-hello-world.png"
 tags: [programming, programming languages, Haskell]
-categories: [Learning Haskell]
+categories: [Learning Haskell, Notes, Haskell Book]
 ---

 So this morning I got started with the [Haskell book](https://lhbg-book.link).
 Here are some notes and exercises.